PedramPeiro/Health-Score-Project/README.md

 ## Calculating the Health Score
-The best performance a bizodmain can show is having features equal to one in all features which in this case, its health score is equal to 10. otherwise, it would obtain a health score lower than 10.
-To calculate this, euclicidean weighted distance to the optimal state was calculated for each bizdomain and then scaled to 0-10.
-For example consider the weights for the 5 mentioned features as (0.1, 0.2, 0.3, 0.15, 0.25) and the the features as (1, 0.75, 0.6, 0.7, 0.5, 0.2).
-It's score is:
+The highest achievable performance for a BizDomain is represented by having all features equal to one, resulting in a health score of 10.
+If any of the features deviates from one, the health score will be lower than 10.
+To calculate this health score, we utilize the Euclidean weighted distance from the optimal state for each BizDomain, which is then scaled to a range of 0-10.

+For example, let's consider the weights for the five mentioned features as (0.1, 0.2, 0.3, 0.15, 0.25), and the corresponding feature values as (1, 0.75, 0.6, 0.7, 0.5).
+To calculate the health score, we use the following formula:

 HS = 1 - \sqrt{0.1(1-1)^2 + 0.2(1-0.75)^2 + 0.3(1-0.6)^2 + 0.15(1-0.5)^2 + 0.25(1-0.2)^2} = 0.505